npn-devops/raviLogin/README.md

 poll scm by npn
-declarative pipeline scripting for automation by pydi naidu
+deploy to container plugin for automation